Minerva-System/minerva-go/README.md

 Golang refactor of the [Minerva System](https://minerva-system.github.io/minerva-system/).

-## Building
+## Local development

-Use the `Makefile` to build.
-You will need a Golang compiler with minimum version 1.20.4.
+Use the `Makefile` to build services.
+You will need a Golang compiler with minimum version 1.22.1.

 ```bash
 make            # To build everything